 Before 988 AD Ukraine was a pagan country but that year Vladimir the Great, leader of the Kievan Rus', converted to Eastern Orthodox Christianity.
 After this event took place mass baptisms and conversions took place, along with the destruction of pagan shrines across the Kievan Rus', and since then Ukraine has been a majority Eastern Orthodox country.
 One of the greatest accomplishments of the Ukrainian Eastern Orthodoxy is the conversion of the scripture of the religion into the Slavic language, which makes it more accessible to people in Ukraine and the whole Slavic speaking world.
 In 1917 Ukraine came under the rule of the Soviet Union and communism.
 During this period of the Soviet rule until their collapse in 1991, the governing Soviets promoted atheism and persecuted any religious activity.

-The spread of atheism in Ukraine is a more historically recent phenomenon that started when Ukraine joined the Soviet Union as one of its republics in 1922.
+The spread of agnosticism and atheism in Ukraine is a more historically recent phenomenon that started when Ukraine joined the Soviet Union as one of its republics in 1922.
 The Soviets wanted to eliminate religion from society and replace it with atheism due to their heavily negative experiences with the Russian Orthodox Church that was deeply intertwined with the Russian Empire.
 As a communist state, the Soviet government heavily enforced atheism in society and worked to repress and eliminate any kind of religious activity.
 This enforcement led to the persecution of the followers of many religious groups in Ukraine and the deportation of others.
 Ukraine was under Soviet Rule for almost 70 years which meant that generations of Ukrainians grew up without religion.
 Since the Soviet Union collapsed religion has made a comeback in the country, but the past influence their legacy along with younger people being less likely to be religious in the modernized world combined to give Ukraine a high atheist population.

 Protestantism first came to Ukraine a few decades after the Reformation started when the first commune was set up by Anabaptists in the city of Volodymyr-Volynsk.
 Over the next few centuries, various forms of Protestantism made their way into Ukraine, spreading across the eastern half of the country.
 Like other religions, all forms of Protestantism were suppressed under Soviet rule but have since reestablished themselves since Ukraine became independent again.
 As of today, the various forms of Protestantism that are in Ukraine include: Baptists, Lutherans, Pentecostals, Presbyterians, Seventh- day Adventists, Mennonites, and the Sub-Carpathian Reformed Church.